tomgilder/routemaster/README.md

 `MaterialPagePlan('/search', (_) => SearchPage())`

-These `RoutePlan` objects have a `createState()` object which creates a mutable `RouteState` object to manage the in-memory state.
+These `RoutePlan` objects have a `createState()` object which creates a mutable `PageState` object to manage the in-memory state.

-So for instance `TabPlan` creates a `TabRouteState`, which has a `index` property for which the current tab is.
+So for instance `TabPlan` creates a `TabPageState`, which has a `index` property for which the current tab is.

 This project builds on [page_router](https://github.com/johnpryan/page_router).